 The research project may be clinical or basic.
-Each student will have the opportunity to develop strong research skills and conduct an original study fulfilling rigorous scientific norms.
+Students will have the opportunity to develop strong research skills and conduct an original study fulfilling rigorous scientific norms.
 Students will register for courses in clinical and basic research methods (relative to applicable research) and elective basic medical and health sciences that are needed for the conduct of the specific project.
 The residents will be initiated into the formulation of research hypotheses, research design, and statistical analyses that should provide them with the skills required to complete theses of publishable quality.

-Collaborative projects between AUB faculties foster the concept of inter-professional cooperation, bringing together medical/dental disciplines with not only public health (most natural alliance) and business (e.g. medical management, third party pay and insurance development), but also engineering (e.g. biomedical engineering developments) and education (e.g. education policy, higher education management).
-Participation of mentors from other faculties/departments is based on mutual interests between the specialties and actual professors from both sides.
+Collaborative projects among AUB faculties foster the concept of inter-professional cooperation, bringing together medical/dental disciplines with public health and business (e.g., medical management, third party pay and insurance development), engineering (e.g., biomedical engineering developments) and education (e.g., education policy, higher education management).
+Participation of mentors from other faculties/departments is based on mutual interests between specialties.